-- Ensure the cluster is ready: - Log in to the database on host-one/node-one. - Run select bdr.wait_slot_confirm_lsn(NULL, NULL);. - When the query returns, the cluster is ready. - Create data The simplest way to test that the cluster is replicating is to log in to one node, create a table, and populate it. - On node-one, create a table:
+- o Ensure the cluster is ready: - Log in to the database on host-1/node-1. - Run select bdr.wait_slot_confirm_lsn(NULL, NULL); - When the query returns, the cluster is ready. - .
+Create data The simplest way to test that the cluster is replicating is to log in to one node, create a table, and populate it. - o On node-1, create a table: